|

 Selects all untagged messages.

-matching given regexp.
-If the variable regexp is set,
+given string.
+If the variable regex

 If header: part is omitted, it is assumed to be ‘Subject:’.

 A message specifier can be followed by message part specifier, enclosed in a pair of brackets.
 A message part specifier controls which part of a message should be operated upon.
 It is meaningful only for multipart messages.
-A message part specifier is a comma or whitespace - separated list of part numbers or ranges.
+A message part specifier is a comma or whitespace-separated list of part numbers or ranges.
 Each part number can in turn be message part specifier, thus allowing for operating upon multiply-encoded messages.

 The following are the examples of valid message lists: